lineality/ReadMe_Adventures/README.md

 3. Open the ReadMe.txt

 #### A story guides the player from situation to situation.
 Each situation has a puzzle that is part of the story.
 Each puzzle requires a new skill.
 Each new skill is explained and guided.
 As you move through the story you learn new skills.
-As you learn new skills you also practice your old skills.
+As you learn new skills you also practice old skills.